SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570ENC-HW-X19+XS.md

 ## How to use

-This driver follows the layout of the web interface and features the same monitoring and configuration capabilities.
+This connector follows the layout of the web interface and features the same monitoring and configuration capabilities.